Contents

 Make sure you’ve set a WiFi password that’s really tough to guess – avoid using just your name, pet’s name or date of birth.
 Go ahead and change it in your router settings just to be on the safe side – the password reset field should be located in the wireless access point options.

-While you’re here, make sure your “security mode” or “security protocol” is set to one of the following:
+While you’re here, make sure your Wi-Fi security mode is set to one of the following (in order of preference):

 8. Get a better WiFi router